tducret/trainline-python/README.md

 - [X] Implement the use of passengers during search
 - [ ] Create a sort function in Trips class (to get the cheapest trips first for example)
 - [ ] Add filter for class (first, second), for max_duration
-- [ ] Calculate total price with bicycle reservation if search 'with_bicyle' (and export it in csv)
+- [X] Calculate total price with bicycle reservation if search 'with_bicyle' (and export it in csv)
-- [ ] Calculate total price for all the passengers (and export it in csv) => may need to create a class for Folder
+- [X] Calculate total price for all the passengers (and export it in csv) => may need to create a class for Folder
-- [ ] Allow to filter on Trips objects
 - [ ] Create the CLI tool and update README